For many years, therapists did not know how to fix curled toes long-term. Instead, they gave patients toe separators and sent them on their way.

 Here are some simple curled toes exercises to start with:

 - Toe Taps.
 Attempt to raise all your toes up off the ground and then place them back down.
 Repeat 10 times.
 It’s okay if you can’t move your toes very much yet.
-As long as you attempt to make the movement, you will initiate healing in the brain.
+Attempting the movement will initiate important changes in the brain.

 - Floor Grips.
 With your feet flat on the floor, attempt to grip the floor by curling your toes, and then release as best you can.
 Repeat 10 times.

 - Finger Squeezes.
 Cross your foot over your knee and place a finger in between your big and second toes.
-Then, squeeze your toes together to pinch your finger as hard as you can (without hurting yourself, of course).
+Then, squeeze your toes together to pinch your finger as hard as you can.
 Release, and repeat 10 times.

 - Marble pickup.
 Place a dozen marbles on the floor and attempt to pick them up using your toes.
 This can be difficult at first, and it’s okay if you need a caregiver to assist you.